“Do you want to be healed?” he asked, immediately following my run-on statement of

 What if, on the spectrum of politics as it relates to us Christians, right-ness (correctness) isn’t a place on the spectrum, or a side, or a wing, or a movement; but instead, it’s the act of being reconciliatory from whatever side we’re on.
 Doesn’t this seem like a truer reflection of God?

-Compounding our state of division, is a constant focus on certain platforms, sources, and outlets which regurgitate and perpetuate a bias toward division, and who parrot the rhetoric of a comfort zone: polarization.
+Compounding our state of division, is a constant focus on certain platforms, sources, and outlets which regurgitate and perpetuate a bias toward division, and who parrot the rhetoric of the flesh’s comfort zone: polarization.
 Some of its followers assume that doing this in kind (reflecting its idol) is the method for remaining in right-ness.
 The world is a dangerous place for non-thinkers.

 Ideals Versus Creations Ultimate Identity: The Christian’s Higher Calling to Sincerely and Respectfully Collaborate (Love)